isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 field is the muddled thinking that arises from conflating "what do we want to do" from "how should we do it."
 But confusion exists only in our minds, and never in reality.
-Because dynamic programming is an often-confusing solution to a class of problems, we will likely learn more by studying the class of problems than we will the offered solution.
+Because dynamic programming is an often-confusing solution to a class of problems, we will likely learn more by studying that class than by studying the offered solutions.

 Dynamic programming is helpful for problems with a great deal of overlapping subproblems.
 This notion of subproblems arises from the algorithmic concept of